 - Thumbnail images (pages, posts, events, products, and album artwork)

 - Profile pictures (in your contributor profile)

 Editing images with this tool permanently changes the uploaded image.
 We recommend keeping originals of all images saved on your computer or other storage method.

 Previewed Getty Images can't be edited until you've licensed them.
-The editor isn’t available for images uploaded to the Style Editor.
+The editor isn’t available for images uploaded to Site Styles.

 Note: The Adobe Creative Cloud Image Editor was previously called the Aviary photo editor.

 Before you begin